-This briefing examines what we know about children of migrants who are under age 18 living in the UK.
-It looks at numbers and shares of foreign-born and non-UK citizen children, immigration statuses and pathways to citizenship, economic circumstances and academic performance.
+This briefing examines what we know about children of migrants living in the UK.
+It looks at numbers and shares of foreign-born children and those who are non-UK citizens, what immigration statuses children hold, their pathways to citizenship, economic circumstances and academic performance.

-- An estimated 43% of children under age 16 in non-EU born households experience some degree of deprivation, while this share is 29% among households where all their members are UK born.
+- An estimated 46% of children under age 16 in non-EU born households experienced some degree of deprivation in 2018-2020, while this share is 32% among households where all their members are UK born

-- Foreign-born children and children of foreign-born parents perform in school, at age 15, at a lower level than students with both UK-born parents, but the gap is smaller in the UK than in most EU-14 countries.
+- At age 15, foreign-born children and children of foreign-born parents scored lower on standardized tests than students with both UK-born parents, but the gap is smaller in the UK than in most EU-14 countries

 Understanding the Evidence

-This briefing uses a variety of data sources, including the Labour Force Survey (LFS)/Annual Population Survey (APS) 2019, the EU-Labour Force Survey Ad-Hoc Module 2018 on reconciliation between work and family life, the UK Household Longitudinal Survey (UKHLS) 2016-2018, the Programme for International Student Assessment (PISA) 2018 survey, and Home Office Migrant Journey: 2019 report data.
-Given the multiple data sources used for the briefing, we won’t describe in detail each of them here, although we include links to each data source in the reference section.
-It is, however, important to note that the country of birth and citizenship variables are self-reported (or reported by their guardian in the case of children under age 16) in all data sources with the exception of the Home Office data.
+This briefing uses a variety of data sources, including the Labour Force Survey (LFS)/Annual Population Survey (APS) 2019, the EU-Labour Force Survey Ad-Hoc Module 2018 on reconciliation between work and family life, the UK Household Longitudinal Survey (UKHLS) 2018-2020, the Programme for International Student Assessment (PISA) 2018 survey, and Home Office Migrant Journey: 2021 report data.
+Given the multiple data sources used for the briefing, we will not describe in detail each of them here, although we include links to each data source in the reference section.

 Understanding the Policy

 Children of migrants are also indirectly affected by multiple immigration policies, to the extent that these policies condition the lives of their parents.
-For example, children whose parents have the ‘No Recourse to Public Funds’ (NRPF) condition attached to their immigration status -which applies to most non-EEA citizens who are subject to immigration control- cannot receive free school meals, child benefit support or live in social housing.
-The UK government has, however, temporarily extended the eligibility criteria for free school meals to support families at risk during the COVID-19 outbreak.
+For example, children whose parents have the ‘No Recourse to Public Funds’ (NRPF) condition attached to their immigration status –which applies to most non-EEA citizens who are subject to immigration control– cannot, for example, receive child benefit support or live in social housing.
+The UK government has recently extended free school meal eligibility to children in all households with NRPF, provided they qualify based on their income.

 It is important to clarify that having NRPF is not the same as facing financial hardship – only a small share of those with NRPF will be in this situation.
 It is not possible to know precisely how many families with NRPF are at significant risk of falling into poverty or destitution with the current data.
-Recent research has, however, highlighted that children in families on the Family and Private Life ten-year routes to settlement are particularly at risk due their NRPF condition as they are more likely to be on low income (The Children’s Society, 2020).
-The NRPF condition can, however, be lifted if certain criteria are met (Gower, 2020).
-Home Office policy on lifting the NRPF condition was recently revised (Home Office, 2020a) in light of a High Court ruling in May 2020 that it had been too strict.
-The policy now recognises that people with this immigration status can apply for public funds is they are at imminent risk of destitution, that is, before they actually experience financial hardship or destitution.
+Recent research has, however, highlighted that children in families on the Family and Private Life ten-year routes to settlement are particularly at risk due their NRPF condition as they are more likely to be on low income households (The Children’s Society, 2020).
+The NRPF condition can be lifted if certain criteria are met (Gower, 2020).
+The policy now recognises that people with NRPF can apply for public funds is they are at imminent risk of destitution, that is, before they actually experience financial hardship or destitution.

 Children of undocumented migrants, a share of whom might be eligible to become UK citizens, also face notable restrictions to access public services.
-Their exact number is unknown due to lack of accurate data on both the number of non-EU citizens in the UK and the number with right to remain.
+Their exact number is unknown due to lack of accurate data on both the number of non-UK citizens in the UK and the number with right to remain (see Migration Observatory briefing Irregular Migration to the UK for information on estimates of the undocumented population living in the UK).

 Section 17 of the Children Act 1989 places a general duty on local authorities to provide services to children in need or at risk of destitution regardless of whether their families have NRPF or are undocumented, although local authorities have discretion to judge what the child’s needs are (for detailed information, see section 3 of the online guidance by the NRPF network on children and families with NRPF).
 Previous research has shown that there is substantial variation across local authorities in their assessments and services provided to children in need from families with NRPF, which can be explained by factors such as the strength of local advocates or the existence of dedicated NRPF teams (Price and Spencer, 2015).